 Any parent or carer can at any time submit a complaint to Ofsted about any aspect of childcare provision.
 Ofsted will consider and investigate all complaints that are in breach of the EYFS Statutory Framework.

 Fees are due in advance at the beginning of each month, if they are not paid by the stated date then a 10% charge will be added.
-Fees can be paid either by cheque, cash, childcare vouchers (i.e. Computer share vouchers, Sodexo etc) or by claiming Nursery Education Funding (if appropriate).
+Fees can be paid either by Bank transfer, cash, childcare vouchers (i.e. Computer share vouchers, Sodexo etc) or by claiming Nursery Education Funding (if appropriate).
 A mixture of the mentioned methods is also acceptable.

 - in combination with more than one provider should they choose to do so